Hinduism in Pakistan: Post 2021

+In 2026, Punjab province introduced separate religious curriculum, with the subject for Hindu students named Sanathan Dharma followed by Sindh Province.

+The Brookings Institution, in a recent report evaluating the SNC, points to the phenomenon of isomorphic mimicry in which developing states "pretend to do the reforms that look like the kind of reforms that successful countries do" without actually changing much.

 Religious persecution

-There has been a historical decline of Hinduism, Buddhism and Sikhism in the areas of Pakistan.
+There has been a historical decline of Hinduism, Buddhism, Jainism and Sikhism in the areas of Pakistan.
 This happened for a variety of reasons even as these religions have continued to flourish beyond the eastern frontiers of Pakistan.
 The region became predominantly Muslim during the rule of Delhi Sultanate and later Mughal Empire.
 In general, religious conversion was a gradual process, though it is mostly attributed to the works of Sufis, some converted to Islam to gain tax relief, land grant, marriage partners, social and economic advancement, or freedom from slavery and some by force.
 The predominantly Muslim population supported Muslim League and Partition of India.
 After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while the Muslims refugees from India migrated to Pakistan.
 Approximately 4.7 million Hindus and Sikhs moved to India while 6.5 million Muslims settled in Pakistan.
+Jogendranath Mandal, Pakistan's first minister of Law and Labour, left for India in 1950, 3 years after taking office, citing anti-Hindu bias by the bureaucracy.
+He quoted, "I have come to the conclusion that Pakistan is no place for Hindus to live in and that their future is darkened by the ominous shadow of conversion or liquidation".

+Religious discrimination remains common to this day throughout the country, and Pakistan has been designated a 'Country of Particular Concern' by the United States Commission on International Religious Freedom (USCIRF) for engaging in or tolerating "systematic, ongoing, egregious violations of religious freedom".
+The London-based Minority Rights Group and Islamabad-based International and Sustainable Development Policy Institute state that religious minorities in Pakistan such as Hindus face "high levels of religious discrimination", and "legal and social discrimination in almost every aspect of their lives, including political participation, marriage and freedom of belief".

+Migration motivated by religious persecution

 Some Hindus in Pakistan feel that they are treated as second-class citizens and many have continued to migrate to India.
 According to the Human Rights Commission of Pakistan data, around 1,000 Hindu families fled to India in 2013.
 In May 2014, a member of the ruling Pakistan Muslim League-Nawaz (PML-N), Dr Ramesh Kumar Vankwani, revealed in the National Assembly of Pakistan that around 5,000 Hindus are migrating from Pakistan to India every year.
+The sexual harassment of Hindu girls and mocking of Hindu religious practices were also cited as reasons for migration.
+In 2019, India passed the Citizenship (Amendment) Act, 2019 that allows the persecuted Pakistani Hindus and Sikhs who arrived in India before the end of December 2014 to obtain Indian citizenship.